pletzer/python-oop-novice/_episodes/03-inheritance.md

 We have talked about using classes as a way to reduce repetition in the software we write.
 However, what happens if we want to write two classes that do similar but distinct things?
-For example, if we wanted to write a `CubicPlotter` as well as our `QuadraticPlotter`, would we need to repeat all of the code common to both of them?
-What if we wanted a `QuarticPlotter` and a `QuinticPlotter` as well?
-This repetitive code would quickly start to build up...

 Thankfully, Python (and most other languages that have classes) give us a mechanism to avoid this in the form of _inheritance_.
 A class that inherits